cobalthq/cobalt-product-public-docs/layouts/shortcodes/router-methodology.md

 - Checking software, to make sure your routers are patched and up to date
 - Default user accounts such as `admin`
-- Attempts to access the router using various databases of well-known default passwords and settings
+- Attempts to access the router using databases of well-known default passwords and settings